JupyterPhysSciLab/jupyter_Pandas_GUI/Development Notes.md

    creates an array of dataframes, one for each table.
 3. To make it work across more platforms could try having the computed code block built in a textbox widget.
 This looses the syntax highlighting, but would allow copy and paste into cells in things like Colab.
+Got this working for the new col GUI while still maintaining the desired behavior in classic notebook.

 ## Constructing the Documentation